jju/stubbl/matches/gcxi-17-ftow.md

 > Toss: OW-Receive
 > Kickoffs: FT-QuickSnap (OW 1), OW-ChangingWeatherNice (FT 1), FT-CheeringFansFT (Half), OW-HighKick (OW 2), OW-CheeringFansFT (FT 2), FT-PerfectDefence (FT 3), FT-PitchInvasion (Final)

 The lights were bright and the Tide claimed to have reworked their techniques for the playoffs to show some new looks.
 They got off a deep kick, and then [[Jia]] messed up their very first pass attempt.
-But they recovered even with [[Venus]] putting pressure on, and got the ball down to [[Amador]] for a TD.
+But they recovered even with [[Veens]] putting pressure on, and got the ball down to [[Amador]] for a TD.
 FT 0 - OW 1

-The Tide lined up in a familiar overload formation but instead of having [[Venus]] as the beneficiary, [[Milica]] was there.
+The Tide lined up in a familiar overload formation but instead of having [[Veens]] as the beneficiary, [[Milica]] was there.
 But the best laid plans went awry when [[Geir]] botched the pickup.
 The Wyrms pressed and [[Seosamh]] made the play for the TD.
-He had the ball stripped and [[Aleksy]] got the ball out of danger and up to [[Venus]] who dashed forward and had the presence of mind to stick with the original plan and hand off to [[Milica]], who drew the sack attempt from [[Rati]] and dished the ball back to [[Venus]].
-After the predictable mobbing by the Wyrms, [[Venus]] leapt free and got her TD to tie the match up.
+He had the ball stripped and [[Aleksy]] got the ball out of danger and up to [[Veens]] who dashed forward and had the presence of mind to stick with the original plan and hand off to [[Milica]], who drew the sack attempt from [[Rati]] and dished the ball back to [[Veens]].
+After the predictable mobbing by the Wyrms, [[Veens]] leapt free and got her TD to tie the match up.
 It took more time than they'd expected but playing it cool worked wonders.
 FT 1 - OW 1

 Two serious injuries already and the Tide were using their entire lineup, which they needed to keep the Wyrms off the scoreboard and head into halftime tied up.
 FT 1 - OW 1

 [[Milica]] didn't stay safe as the Tide attempted to take the lead and the turnover cost them dearly.
 FT 1 - OW 2

-On the next attempt they managed it better and it was [[Kelemann]] who leapt into danger pushing things too hard. [[Aleksy]] recovered and got it to [[venus]] who did the [[Milica]] handoff again and then caught it back to leap out and score.
+On the next attempt they managed it better and it was [[Kelemann]] who leapt into danger pushing things too hard. [[Aleksy]] recovered and got it to [[Veens]] who did the [[Milica]] handoff again and then caught it back to leap out and score.
 FT 2 - OW 2

 The Wyrms rolled out a standard flank assault, but responded to the Tide's perfect defence by switching sides.
 It was enough to force a mistake.
-Aleksy managed to get the ball and passed to Venus, who missed the catch. [[Jia]] grabbed the ball and prepared for the long pass to score the winning TD, but wasn't paying attention and stumbled! [[Venus]] grabbed the ball herself and calmly scored.
+Aleksy managed to get the ball and passed to Veens, who missed the catch. [[Jia]] grabbed the ball and prepared for the long pass to score the winning TD, but wasn't paying attention and stumbled! [[Veens]] grabbed the ball herself and calmly scored.
 FT 3 - OW 2

-The calm was only in [[Venus]]' head, as the home crowd stormed the pitch celebrating their champions of the Stacks.
+The calm was only in [[Veens]]' head, as the home crowd stormed the pitch celebrating their champions of the Stacks.
 FT 3 - OW 2

 [[filthytide]][[oldwyrms]][[gcxi]]